arjun-po/arjun-po/README.md

-## 👋 About Me
+👋 About Me
 Hello!
-I'm a final-year Computer Engineering Diploma student, passionate about building real-world tech projects and ensuring their quality through proper testing.
-While I love creating apps and websites, I’ve recently developed a strong interest in software testing (QA) — understanding how things break and how to make them better.
+I'm a Computer Engineering Diploma Holder with a strong passion for software quality and user experience.
+While I’ve enjoyed building websites and apps, I’ve recently developed a deep interest in Software Testing (QA) — understanding how products fail, and how to make them more reliable and user-friendly.

-I’m actively learning manual testing practices like writing test cases, reporting bugs, and validating functionality.
-At the same time, I’m improving my skills in development to become a well-rounded software professional.
+I'm actively learning manual testing, including writing test cases, reporting bugs, and validating key features.
+My goal is to begin my journey as a QA Intern, grow with real-world experience, and become a dependable part of a quality-driven tech team.

 🧠 Currently Exploring:

-🌐 Web Development – HTML, CSS, JavaScript

-📱 Mobile Development – Flutter (Beginner)

 🧪 Software Testing – Manual Testing, Test Case Design, Bug Reporting

-🧠 DSA – Learning Java and Data Structures

-💡 AI – Built an object detection app using Google ML Kit

-🔧 Backend – PHP (Beginner), Basic SQL

 🌱 Goals:
-Get my first job as a Junior QA Engineer or Developer
+Start my career as a QA Intern

-Build practical tech projects that solve real-world problems

-Learn full-stack development and testing methodologies in depth
+Gain hands-on experience in testing real software

-Contribute to a collaborative, quality-driven tech team
+Join a collaborative tech team focused on software quality

-Keep improving my debugging and test analysis skills
+Keep improving my debugging, test design, and analysis skills

-🚀 "I'm not an expert yet—but I’m learning, building, and growing every day!"
+🚀 "I may be a beginner — but I'm learning, testing, and improving every day!"